anthonycaccese/minui-menu-es-de/README.md

 3) Edit the properites in `colors-custom.xml` to create your custom color scheme:
    - Here is a definition of each property:
-      - `backgroundTile` - Sets if the background image should be repeated (aka tiled) or not.
-Allowed values are `true` or `false`
-      - `backgroundPath` - Sets the path to an image to use for the background.
+      - `backgroundPath-{aspect ratio}` - Sets the path to an image to use for the background.
          - If you want the background to be a solid color then you can populate this property with a value of `${spacerImage}` and then set the value for `backgroundColor` to the color you prefer.
          - If you want to set this to a fullscreen image then add your image into the `theme-customizations` folder and set the value for this property to the path to your image.
 For example; if your image was named `background.png` then the value you would set for this would be `./theme-customizations/background.png`.
+         - You can choose to define a specific background image for each aspect ratio by defining a specific path for each.
+You can also use the same image for all aspect ratios by defining this value the same for each.
+      - `backgroundCropPos-{aspect ratio}` - Define how the background image should be positioned.
+      - `backgroundTile` - Sets if the background image should be repeated (aka tiled) or not.
+Allowed values are `true` or `false`
       - `backgroundColor` - Sets the color to be used for the background on all screens.
 If you are using a fullscreen image its best to set this to `ffffff` so that the original image's colors will display.
       - `textlistFont` - The font that will be used for the system and game list.
          - If you want to use ES-DE's default font then you can set this value to `default`